 - Sugar Skulls: Traditionally, these have the name of the dead on the forehead

 - Incense or Resin: The smell of the copal guides the spirits to the altar

 - Flowers: The cempasúchil or marigold is used because the orange color represents death.

 What food is made for the Day of the Dead in Mexico?

 The reason for all that food and drink you see on altars is that it’s considered a way to tempt the deceased to come back to visit the realm of the living.
 The idea is that you cook your ancestors’ favorite foods and then put them on the altar so they can’t help but want to return and enjoy said food.

 If you head to a cemetery or are invited to build an altar, you’ll find that many people cook plates of real food with Day Of The Dead altars lined with plated enchiladas, tamales, soup, or moles.
 Others people eschew the cooking and decorate the altars with mini sugar or ceramic sculptures shaped to resemble their loved one’s favorite foods and ingredients.

 What To Eat During Day Of The Dead

-Here are some of the more traditional Day Of The Dead foods and recipes that you'll find throughout Mexico -- some you likely know while others a little more obscure, but they're all very delicious.
+Here are some of the more traditional Day Of The Dead foods and recipes that you’ll find throughout Mexico — some you likely know because they’re essential to Mexican cuisine.
+In contrast, others are a little more obscure, but they’re all very delicious.